2016 American League Championship Series

-The 2016 American League Championship Series (ALCS) was a best-of-seven playoff pitting the Toronto Blue Jays against the Cleveland Indians for the American League (AL) pennant and the right to play in the 2016 World Series against the Chicago Cubs.
+The 2016 American League Championship Series (ALCS) was a best-of-seven playoff in Major League Baseball's 2016 postseason pitting the fourth-seeded Toronto Blue Jays against the second-seeded Cleveland Indians for the American League (AL) pennant and the right to play in the 2016 World Series against the Chicago Cubs.
 The Indians had home-field advantage for the series because the Blue Jays qualified as a wild-card team.
 The Indians defeated the Blue Jays four games to one.

 The series was the 47th in league history.
 TBS televised all games in the United States, with Sportsnet, a property of Toronto Blue Jays owner Rogers Communications, airing all games in Canada using the TBS feed.

 The Indians would go on to lose to the Chicago Cubs in the World Series in seven games, after squandering a 3–1 series lead.

 Background

 This was Toronto's second consecutive ALCS appearance and seventh overall.
 The team lost the 2015 American League Championship Series to the eventual World Series champion Kansas City Royals.
 The Blue Jays had previously made consecutive ALCS appearances in 1991, 1992 and 1993, losing in the former but winning both the 1992 and 1993 World Series.

 This was Cleveland's fifth appearance in the ALCS.
 The Indians won the ALCS in 1995 and 1997, but went on to lose the World Series both times.
 In their other two ALCS appearances, the Indians were defeated in 1998 and 2007.

 This was the first postseason meeting between the Blue Jays and the Indians.

 The Indians won the regular season series, 4–3.
 The two teams split a four-game series in Toronto in early July, and the Indians won two of three games in Cleveland in mid-August.
 Six of the seven games were decided by three runs or less, including four decided by one run.
 The July 1 game between the two teams at the Rogers Centre lasted 19 innings with the Indians winning that game.

 Canadian architect and indigenous activist Douglas Cardinal tried to file an injunction barring the Indians from using their name and logo for Games 3 and 4 in Toronto, but the application was dismissed by an Ontario judge.
+Incidentally, this would be the last ALCS appearance for Cleveland with 'Indians' moniker, as they would change the name to 'Guardians in 2022.